How It’s Made:

 Charles Clary was born in 1980 in Morristown, Tennessee.
 He received his BFA in painting with honors from Middle Tennessee State University and his MFA in painting from the Savannah College of Art and Design.

-Charles has exhibited regionally, nationally, and internationally in numerous solo and group shows, is represented by Diana Lowenstein Gallery in Miami, FL, and Patrajdas Contemporary Gallery in Ogden, Utah.
-Clary currently lives and works in Murfreesboro, Tennessee.
+Charles has exhibited regionally, nationally, and internationally in numerous solo and group shows, is represented by Diana Lowenstein Gallery in Miami, FL, Kenise Barnes Fine Art in Larchmont, NY, and Patrajdas Contemporary Gallery in Ogden, Utah.
+Clary currently lives and works in Conway, South Carolina.